shaefelinger/codepedia/src/JS/spread and rest.md

 console.log(sum(10, 36, 7, 84, 90, 110));
 ```

-ist working, but hard to read
+is working, but hard to read

 ### better: using the Rest parameter